rgbpokka/tp/docs/UserGuide.md

 <br>`editvendor vid/<VENDOR_ID> <FIELD_NAME>/<NEW_FIELD_DETAILS>`

 Parameters:
-* VENDOR_ID: Blank inputs are not allowed.
-Should only contain alphanumeric characters.
+* VENDOR_ID: Should only contain alphanumeric characters.
-* NAME: Blank inputs are not allowed.
-Should only contain alphabetical characters.
+* NAME: Should only contain alphabetical characters.
 * EMAIL: Blanks inputs are not allowed.
 A valid email address should be used.
-* PHONE_NUMBER: Blank inputs are not allowed.
-At least 3 digits long, should only contain numbers.
+* PHONE_NUMBER: At least 3 digits long, should only contain numbers.
 * ADDRESS: Blank inputs are not allowed.
-* SERVICE_NAME: Blank inputs are not allowed.
-Alphabetical characters and spaces are allowed.
+* SERVICE_NAME: Alphabetical characters and spaces are allowed.
-* SERVICE_COST: Blank inputs are not allowed.
-Number greater than 0, will be rounded to 2 decimal places.
+* SERVICE_COST: Number greater than 0, will be rounded to 2 decimal places.
-* OPERATING_HOURS: Blank inputs are not allowed.
-Duplicates are allowed. <br>Format: `DAYS STARTTIME-ENDTIME`<br>Monday is represented using a 1 and Sunday is represented by 7.<br>Example:<br>`1234567 0800-2359`: Monday to Sunday 8am to 11:59pm<br>`1321 0800-0900`: Monday to Wednesday 7am to 9am
+* OPERATING_HOURS: Duplicates are allowed. <br>Format: `DAYS STARTTIME-ENDTIME`<br>Monday is represented using a 1 and Sunday is represented by 7.<br>Example:<br>`1234567 0800-2359`: Monday to Sunday 8am to 11:59pm<br>`1321 0800-0900`: Monday to Wednesday 7am to 9am
-* TAG: Blank inputs are not allowed.
-An optional field, more than one can be included in each command.
+* TAG: An optional field, more than one can be included in each command.

 Example:
 <br>`editvendor vid/123 p/99999999 e/j@mailer.com` locates the vendor, Wang's Satay, with `VENDOR_ID` 123 and overwrites the phone number